 Students will also explore St. Petersburg, the cultural capital of Russia and grand city of the czars.
-It is Russia's second largest city with 5 million inhabitants and rich in historical and cultural traditions.
+It is Russia's second-largest city with 5 million inhabitants and rich in historical and cultural traditions.
 Summer brings the famous "White Nights," approximately 80 evenings of nearly round-the-clock daylight.
-It is a time for celebration as the city's residents leave the long cold days of winter behind them.
-Cultural excursions including a tour of the State Hermitage museum, the former winter palace of the czars; a cruise on the rivers and canals that make up the city; and visits to St. Petersburg's famous cathedrals will open student eyes to the vibrant Russian history and culture.
+It is a time for celebration as the city's residents leave the long, cold days of winter behind them.
+Cultural excursions, including a tour of the State Hermitage Museum, the former winter palace of the czars; a cruise on the rivers and canals that make up the city; and visits to St. Petersburg's famous cathedrals, will open students' eyes to the vibrant Russian history and culture.

 Students will study issues of crime and punishment alongside European students from Tampere University in Finland.
 Individuals studying criminal justice will benefit from experiential learning through prison tours, museum visits, and interactions with criminal justice organizations.
 Students will hear from guest speakers including criminal justice practitioners, former inmates, and academic experts in the field.
 Finland is a current model of social justice in managing crime.
 They are focused on human rights and take full responsibility for those brought into the system working hard to rebuild families and reintegrate individuals into society.
 Likewise Russia will offer a unique perspective through its policies and models.
 With criminal justice as a backdrop, students will also experience Russia and Finland through historical and cultural site visits.